Troll (research station): Research

+Troll Satellite Station

 Kongsberg Satellite Services, a joint venture between Kongsberg Group and the Norwegian Space Center, operates TrollSat, a satellite ground station which allows downloading of data.
 In conjunction with SvalSat, located in Longyearbyen, Svalbard, TrollSat targets satellites in a polar orbit.
 TrollSat consists of a single radome with an 7.3 m low Earth orbit antenna capable of S band and X band reception.
 To relay the information, TrollSat has a 4.8 m and a 7.6 m C band uplink to provide broadband connection to Europe and North America.
 TrollSat will be one of 30 ground stations for the European satellite navigation system Galileo, and is Norway's main contribution to the project.